 Adults over 65 years of age represent 1 in 5 Canadians and the population over 85 years of age will triple in the next 25 years.
 In addition, 22% of Canadians over the age of 15 live with a disability that impacts their ability to be independent or lowers their quality of life.
 The Centre for Aging SMART at Vancouver Coastal Health (VCH) is a University of British Columbia affiliated, internationally recognized research centre to accelerate discoveries and new knowledge to improve the lives of an aging population and individuals living with a disability.
 We are focused on developing novel Solutions for Mobility, Activity, Rehabilitation and Technology so that people living with the effects of aging or disability can live a high quality of life.
 The vision of the Centre for Aging SMART is to ensure that people of all ages and abilities enjoy a life with quality.

 The Centre for Aging SMART at VCH is one of the 15 Major Research Programs supported by the Vancouver Coastal Health Research Institute and one of 23 Senate approved centres and institutes within the Faculty of Medicine (FOM) at UBC.

-In Canada, older adults will soon outnumber children, and within the next 30 – 40 years, there will be two adults over age 65 for every child under the age of 15.
+In Canada, older adults now outnumber children, and within the next 30 – 40 years, there will be two adults over age 65 for every child under the age of 15.
 There will be a greater increase in the proportion of adults over age 80 than any other age group.